JS-Broadcast/Getting-started-with-es6/README.md

-main.js file is where we will write our code and compiled.js is where our comiled ES6 to ES5 will be located.
+main.js file is where we will write our code and compiled.js is where our compilation from  ES6 to ES5 will be happen.

 After you have your directory created and both files opened in your IDE / Text Editor, lets start watching for changes on our main.js file and envoke Babel each time when we make a change.